khelina/T-cell-lineages-tracking/README.md

 3. Patches of size 96 x 96 (both channels this time) with the tracked cells in the center are cropped out and fed into the Segmentation Ensemble.
 The outputs are segmented cells which are binary images of the same size 96 x 96.
 4. Each segmented patch is passed through the Division Detector.
 If a division is detected then the switch to Tracker-2 occurs.
 5. Finally, the segmented patches are pasted into empty black images 382 x 382 according to their locations obtained from Tracker-1.
 As a result, we obtain the first clip of the output movie (the bottom row).
-6. Go to the next clip and repeat the whole procedure again.
+6. Go to the next clip and repeat the whole procedure.